MicrosoftDocs/memdocs/memdocs/intune/protect/ms-tunnel-overview.md

 - A friendly name for the VPN connection that your end users will see.
 - The Site that the VPN client connects to.
 - Per-app VPN configurations that define which apps the VPN profile is used for, and if it's always-on or not.
 When always-on, the VPN will automatically connect and is used only for the apps you define.
+If no apps are defined, the always-on connection provides tunnel access for all network traffic from the device.
 - Manual connections to the tunnel when a user launches the VPN and selects *Connect*.
 - Proxy support (iOS/iPadOS, Android 10+)

 Server configurations include:

-- IP address range – The IP addresses that are assigned to devices that connect to your tunnel gateway server.
+- IP address range – The IP addresses that are assigned to devices that connect to a Microsoft Tunnel.
 - DNS servers – The DNS server devices should use when they connect to the server.
 - DNS suffix search.
 - Split tunneling rules – Up to 500 rules shared across include and exclude routes.
 For example, if you create 300 include rules, you can then have up to 200 exclude rules.
-- Port – The port that the tunnel gateway server listens on.
+- Port – The port that Microsoft Tunnel Gateway listens on.

 Site configuration includes: